formio/uag/README.md

 The UAG can be thought of as consisting of many layers of functionality.
 Each layer is broadly either serving to fetch dynamic context, or submit deterministic data structures.
 The following layers are leveraged within the UAG:

  1. **MCP Interface**:  The entry point of the UAG is the MCP interface that sits between the AI agent and the tools that are executed on the server.
- 2. **Authorization**:  As part of the MCP specification, every interaction betwen the AI agent and the backend service must pass through an Authorization process leveraging OIDC (PKCE) authentication.
+ 2. **Authorization**:  As part of the MCP specification, every interaction between the AI agent and the backend service must pass through an Authorization process leveraging OIDC (PKCE) authentication.
 The UAG takes this process one step further, however, by adding an OIDC (PKCE) authentication layer on top of the existing authentication flexibilities that Form.io already provides.
 Because of this, it is possible to authenticate with the UAG if you are using SAML, Form.io Authentication, OIDC, or even Custom Authentication processes through the Form.io platform.
  3. [**Pre-defined MCP Tools providing Dynamic Context**](#pre-defined-mcp-tools-providing-dynamic-context): The UAG utilizes the MCP to provide a number of pre-defined tools that provide AI agents with dynamic context based on the Forms and Resources marked as compatible within the Form.io platform.
 These tools are described in more detail in a section below.
  4. **Custom Tools** (provided by [Custom Modules](#custom-modules)): This enables developers to introduce any new tools that can leverage Form.io forms and submission data structures to provide additional capabilities introduced to the AI agents.
 This would allow for custom agent interactions to achieve certain goals for specific use cases.
  5. **Custom Actions** (provided by [Custom Modules](#custom-modules)): Enables developers to create composable middleware that will be executed once all data provided by the AI agent has been sanitized and validated.
 This provides the ability to interface the data collected from AI agents with any backend system or workflow.
- 6. **Built-in Actions**: In addition to any custom actions that my be introduced via a Module, the UAG also supports a handful of existing Actions that can be assigned to any form or resource.
+ 6. **Built-in Actions**: In addition to any custom actions introduced via a Module, the UAG supports a handful of existing Actions that can be assigned to any form or resource.
 Actions such as the **Webhook** that will send a REST API call to any endpoint once any submission has been made by an AI agent.
 This can be used to point to any serverless function to instigate backend workflows that are triggered from the interactions from AI agents.
- 7. **Pre-defined Forms and Resources** (provided by [Custom Modules](#custom-modules)): Allows for a developer to release a module that provides default data structures to the AI agent.
-This would be useful if a developer wishes to create a module that achieves a specific goal where the data structures required for that goal need to follow a pre-determined set of fields provided by a form or resource.
+ 7. **Pre-defined Forms and Resources** (provided by [Custom Modules](#custom-modules)): Allows a developer to release a module that provides default data structures to the AI agent.
+This would be useful if a developer wishes to create a module that achieves a specific goal, where the data structures required for that goal need to follow a pre-determined set of fields provided by a form or resource.
 For example, if a developer wishes to release a CRM module for the UAG, then it would make sense that the module would also provide the default **Customer** and **Company** resources that commonly accompany most CRM implementations.
  8. **Custom Database** (provided by [Custom Module](#custom-modules)): By default, the UAG performs the data collection and retrieval via a "Submission Proxy", whereas the data is submitted via REST API to either the Enterprise Server project or the Open Source server.
 This, however, could be modified to send the data directly to and from a Database.
 This can be achieved via the Database Interface provided from the UAG.
 For more information, see the **Module** documentation.
 This feature does require that the UAG is connected to the Enterprise Server.

 Here is a diagram to understand how all of these layers are organized to make up the UAG.